Service Users

 28 April 2016|

-BIRCH runs a hosting network aiming to relieve the destitution of asylum seekers whose Home Office support and accommodation has been cut off.
+Birmingham Community Hosting Network (BIRCH) aims to relieve the destitution of asylum seekers whose Home Office support and accommodation has been cut off.
 We have a growing network of volunteer community hosts who provide short term accommodation to those who are destitute and have nowhere to go.
-Contact: Stephanie Neville Email: [email protected] Phone: 07395 483951 Website
+Contact: Stephanie Neville Phone: 07395 483 951 Email: [email protected] Website

 28 April 2016|